 This is reminiscent of an insidious Chinese saying: a dog goes on the roof – this is used to accuse something of behaving secretly (especially an extramarital affair).
 The studio owner forbade them from mentioning it to the press because of insurance reasons.
 This happened in the same year when Warrant released an album titled Dog Eat Dog.
 One has to wonder if there was any human DNA found on the head.

 As for what was supposed to be Anthrax’s take on the black album, Elektra didn’t do a good job in marketing it (despite their interest in promoting Anthrax as the next Metallica).
 The company messed up by spreading the singles over the space of a year.
 It took way too long to get from Only to Hy Pro Glo (the fourth single).
 The first single was released one month before the album came out in May.
 Therefore, the last single should’ve been released in July because the U.S. arena tour was already over by the time that it was September.
 By the time that the last single was released in 1994, the damage had been done to the extent of being irrevocable.

-Yes, that’s Kate Moss.
-Anyway, I perceive Anthrax as being the ultimate ’90s rock band.
-Everything that they did reflected what was going on at the time – progressive metal, rap metal, grunge, industrial metal, punk and indie (i.e. Pieces as written by Frank Bello).
+Yes, that’s Kate Moss (advertising Gianni Versace’s designs while being photographed by Patrick Demarchelier for the September 1992 issue of Harper’s Bazaar).
+Anyway, I perceive Anthrax as the ultimate `90s rock band.
+Everything that they did reflected what was going on – prog metal, rap metal, groove metal, grunge, industrial metal, punk and indie (i.e. Pieces as written by Frank Bello).
 With everything said and done, this is my favourite article about the band.